“Finally” – John Cooney hits the big time - Irish Boxing

 The aggressive southpaw will fight recent Irish title challenger Liam Gaynor on the bill.

 “It’s a great domestic dust-up,” Cooney adds looking at it through fan lenses.
 “Who doesn’t love a domestic scrap?
-I can’t wait to be involved in my first title fight,” he notes before pointing out there is work to be done first.
+I can’t wait to be involved in my first title fight,” he notes.

-“I still have to focus on Louis Norman, a former British title challenger, who I fight on October 14 in Belfast.”